 *Just a heads up, gift cards purchased in the UK need to be redeemed by a UK resident.

 This e-gift card is perfect for: Anyone thinking about a solo trip, and someone who wants some travel inspiration.

 I can’t believe a platform like Cameo exists, but it does.
 And it’s legit.
 The website displays multiple categories to find an actor, artist, athlete or reality star who will record a virtual message for any occasion.
 Roasting sessions included.
 Logistically-speaking, 7 days is the standard wait time.
 However, 24-hour turnarounds are visible through a filter search if you require a more urgent response.
 Surprisingly, prices are considerably lower than what you might expect.
 Former FC Barcelona players for £50, for example.
-You’ll be the talk of the table with this flex, that’s for sure.
+Whilst this suggestion isn’t a virtual travel gift as such, you’ll be the talk of the table, that’s for sure.

 This gift is perfect for: Anyone who loves a novelty moment, or a major stan.

 Booking a flight for another person seems so impressive, but realistically, it’s a disaster if you don’t know their schedule and passport details by heart.
 That’s why travel vouchers just make sense.
 Prices start from £25, on Ryanair, with a choice of currency.
 I mention Ryanair specifically because January is a brilliant time to check the app.
 If that wasn’t a big enough hint then I don’t know what is!

 This gift is perfect for: Someone who wants to caption a photo at the beach with ‘I’ve had worse Monday mornings’.